 [IEC 62052-11:2020 [1], 3.2.20]

 indicating device

+external indicating device

-part of the meter that displays the measurement results either continuously or on demand
+part of the meter or multi-part meter that displays the measurement results either continuously or on demand

-Note: An indicating device may also display other information.
+Note 1: An indicating device may also display other information.

+Note 2: In the case of multi-part meters, the indicating device is usually a separate part of the multi-part meter; for this reason it is called an external indicating device.
+Nevertheless, it is possible to have an external indicating device mirroring the main indicating device of a conventional meter.

 register